 Containing ingredients like spirulina and carotene,

-color enhancing foods work very well to bring out the brilliance of koi.
+color enhancing foods work very well to bring out vibrant coloration of koi.
 During use of these products the white areas of the fish may develop an orange or yellow cast.
 To maintain brilliant white areas, many enthusiasts alternate the use of color enhancing foods with other quality diets.

 pond plants are excellent for one another. koi waste feeds plants.
 Plants create oxygen, and their shade helps cool the water and protect the koi.
 But because koi are omnivorous and eat plant matter, they will definitely eat the roots of pond plants, and will dig hard to get to them.
 It is recommended that a barrier be constructed - stone, large rocks,

-baskets, and so on - to isolate plants, not eliminate them.
+baskets, and so on - to isolate and protect plants, not eliminate them.